mattmallencode/crm/README.md

 *Endpoint: /invite*

-- The user must submit a valid response to the invite form i.e. valid email, required input etc.
+- The user must submit a valid response to the invite form.
 - The user issuing the invite must be a member of a team and one of that team's admins.
 - The invitee must not be a member of that team already.
-- If the endpoint receives a valid response, an invite_id is generated.
-The format is as follows: *[invitee_email]_[team_id]__[secure_token]*.
-The secure token consists of 16 cryptographically secure characters and is generated using the token_urlsafe method of the secrets module and is necessary to prevent fraudulent invitation generation.
+- If the endpoint receives a valid response, an invite_id is generated which includes 16 cryptographically secure characters to prevent fraudulent invitation generation.
-- Once the invite_id is generated it is added to an instance of the Invites data model along with the team_id the invitation is for.
-This is then inserted into the invites table in the database.
+- The invite_id is added to an instance of the Invites data model and inserted into the database.
-- The user is then returned to the form and informed of the successful invitation.
+- The user returns to the form and informed of the successful invitation.

 The following flow chart details the process flow for accepting a Sherpa invitation.
 It is a modified version of the login flow: see Figure 2.